-All plants present a lovely display unique to their variety, and often this display, whether it is vibrant color, beautiful flowers, deep green foliage, etc., is dependent on the climate.
+All plants present a lovely display unique to their variety, and often this display, whether it is vibrant color, beautiful flowers, deep green foliage, etc., is dependent on the climate and the growing environment which the plant is in.
+The 10-degree difference in zones, though it may seem insignificant, is easily enough to affect the way your plant grows, and cold temperatures can easily cause irreparable damage.
 If the plant does not get the right amount of sun and warmth, it will lose its color.
 Or if a plant gets too cold, it may not flower.
 That is why the Hardiness Zones were developed– to help people know which plants will grow best in which climates.

 So, while buying a plant that is marked for Zone 8 when you live in Zone 5 (or any zone that is warmer than the one you are in) may not result in the immediate death of your plant, it definitely will affect the health of the plant, and therefore the plant will likely lack many of the qualities that made it so beautiful and intriguing.
 You can, however, plant something that is hardy to zone 3 in zone 5.
 This is because a zone 3 plant will be able to withstand temperatures much colder than zone 5 will ever experience, so the plant will be fine.
-So, you can always plant something from a colder zone in a warmer zone, but you cannot plant something from a warmer zone in a colder zone, as a warm-weather plant will not be able to withstand the extreme temperatures of a hardiness zone that is colder than the one they are rated for.
+So, in most situations, you can plant something from a colder zone in a warmer zone, but you cannot plant something from a warmer zone in a colder zone, as a warm-weather plant will not be able to withstand the extreme temperatures of a hardiness zone that is colder than the one they are rated for.